Mhm-Rs/daily-render-october-2023/README.md

 ## Day 2
 ### Project done : React Weather App
-An app designed to establish a TCP connection between 2 computers and allow users to have real-time notifications on their apps.
-Made with : _React, Socket.io_
+An app designed to show the weather of the location a user is currently in, all nicely styled Made with : _React, OpenWeatherMap API_

 **Positive Points**
 - Fully fonctional !